Sachio Kinugasa (衣笠 祥雄)

 - Born January 18, 1947 in Higashiyama Ward, Kyoto Japan

-A longtime member of the Hiroshima Carp, Sachio Kinugasa played 2215 consecutive games between 1970 and 1987; unlike Cal Ripken Jr., he retired with his streak intact.
-Kinugasa also hit 504 career home runs in his long career from 1965 to 1987.
-The third baseman was a 13-time All-Star.
+A longtime member of the Hiroshima Carp, Sachio Kinugasa played 2,215 consecutive games between 1970 and 1987; unlike Cal Ripken Jr., he retired with his streak intact.
+Kinugasa also hit 504 career home runs in his long career that started in 1965.
+The third baseman was a 13-time All-Star and was elected to the Japanese Baseball Hall of Fame.
+While often among the league leaders, he rarely led in major categories, leading once in RBI, once in steals and once in hits and never in home runs.
+He might not have gotten much Black Ink, but he had a lot of Gray Ink.

 Kinugasa employed a batting style which employed long, aggressive swings.
 This was highly unusual in Nippon Pro Baseball as it was deemed an "American" type of swing and not authentically Japanese.
 Sachio's batting coach did not tamper with it, saying "Kinugasa wasn't really Japanese, so it couldn't be helped."
 Robert Whiting writes that "Kinugasa swung so hard that for many years he suffered from whiplash."